 Thrusters are equipped with an internally redundant catalyst bed heater and thermal insulation to guarantee optimum reproducible start-up conditions.
 Moreover, all thrusters are qualified for multiple cold starts.

-Thruster valves are of the dual seat solenoid type, produced by Airbus Space Systems and also by external partners.
+Thruster valves are of the dual seat solenoid type, produced by ArianeGroup and also by external partners.
 The nominal valve voltage is 28 Volts DC.
 Thruster performance is identical for both valve types.

 Customarily, our hydrazine thrusters are adapted to specific customer requirements.
 We supply from thruster and component level through to complete plug-in propulsion modules.
 Both thruster and complete propulsion systems can be operated over a wide pressure range in both pressure regulated and system blow-down modes.

 Many of our complete hydrazine propulsion systems are supplied as self contained 'plug-in' propulsion modules.
 The module, comprises the complete propulsion system together with all of the associated sensors, heaters, thermistors, pressure transducers and harness elements.

 The 'plug-in' propulsion module provides just two interfaces to the spacecraft:

 Further details of a typical plug-in propulsion modules can be found in the propulsion systems section.

-Our hydrazine thrusters are also used for launch vehicle roll control and upper stage orientation and precision manoeuvres, as used on the Ariane 5 launcher.
+Our 400N hydrazine thruster is also used for launch vehicle roll control and upper stage orientation and precision manoeuvres, as typically used on all versions of the Ariane 5 launcher.

 Thrusters in high demand are economically produced on a series production line and are therefore readily available, subject to customer specific requirements.
 Thrusters with less demand are made to order.

 Get the latest version of the free Adobe Acrobat Reader

 If you require the printed version of this brochure, or more detailed information about this product please contact us.

 See the complete list of our space propulsion brochures available for download.